You want my feathers to feed your dog??

 A Prevention – Caused Epidemic of Allergies

-The blame can be squarely laid at the alter of the mighty vaccine syringe.
-In tweaking the immune systems of our pets with multiple viruses slammed right into the blood stream and bypassing all the natural barriers that exist to viral invasion, we’ve created a monster.
+The blame can be squarely laid at the altar of the mighty vaccine syringe.
+In tweaking the immune systems of our pets with multiple viruses slammed right into the bloodstream and bypassing all the natural barriers that exist to viral invasion, we’ve created a monster.

 The monster is fed and empowered when you follow the insane logic that somehow, repeatedly vaccinating throughout life is both necessary and beneficial.

 So, the race is on, the cause is ignored, and there’s money to be made, chasing yet another exotic protein down yet another rabbit hole.
 Best dog food, here we come!